Justify-social/my-project/docs/features-backend/testing/strategy.md

 # Campaign Wizard Testing Documentation

-This document outlines the testing strategy, tools, and procedures for the Campaign Wizard application.
+This document outlines the testing strategy, tools, and procedures for the Justify.social platform.

 ## Testing Strategy

-Our testing strategy follows a comprehensive approach to ensure the quality and reliability of the Campaign Wizard application.
+Our testing strategy follows a comprehensive approach to ensure the quality and reliability of the Justify.social platform.
 The strategy includes:

 1. **Unit Tests**: Testing individual components and functions in isolation
 2. **Integration Tests**: Testing interactions between components